dmsc/fastbasic/manual.md

 environments, giving the programmer a lot of flexibility.

-Another big difference is that all operations are performed on integer numbers, this is one of the reasons that the programs run so fast.
+Another big difference is that default variables and operations are done using integer numbers, this is one of the reasons that the programs run so fast.
 The other reason is that the program is parsed on run, generating optimized code for very fast execution.

+Currently, FastBasic support:
+- Integer and floating point variables, including all standard arithmetic operators.
+- All graphic, sound and color commands from Atari Basic, plus some extensions from Turbo Basic.
+- All control flow structures from
+  Atari Basic and Turbo Basic.
+- Minimal string support.
+- Arrays with "word" and "byte" types.
+- User defined procedures.

 First Steps